There's a common adage that's been making the rounds in the business world for years:…

-- What does the ideal meeting/conference look like?
+- What does the ideal meeting/conference look like for your facility/service?
 If you are a supplier to the meetings industry, defining your ideal client in terms of the program size or specs will also help tailor your prospecting.
-Its interesting how many times I’ve asked hotel salespeople “what does your ideal group look like” to a venue, and they say “we’ll take it all.”
-This does not give me reassurances that your venue will be a good fit for my programs if you are not sure who you can service best.
+I’ve heard many hotel salespeople answer the following questions, “what does your ideal group look like”, with “we’ll take it all.”
+This does not give me reassurance that your venue will be a good fit for my programs if you are not sure who you can serve best.
 Be realistic about your venue and the type of business you can realistically book:

-- venue size – maximum capacity in largest ballroom
+- venue size – maximum capacity in the largest ballroom

 - location – amenities onsite or nearby